Lucile Bluford: Career

-Bluford was encouraged in her interest in journalism by a high school English teacher, Trussie Smothers, at the segregated Lincoln High School.She was the valedictorian of her 1928 graduating class.
+Bluford was encouraged in her interest in journalism by a high school English teacher, Trussie Smothers, at the segregated Lincoln High School.
+She was the valedictorian of her 1928 graduating class.
 After high school, she attended the University of Kansas School of Journalism with honors in 1932.
 Bluford was the second Black student to ever study at the KU journalism program, and served as night editor and telegraph editor on the school's student newspaper.
-After graduating, Bluford worked for The Daily World in Atlanta, reneging on her promise to work at the Call.
 She worked on the school newspaper and yearbook, and after school, at the Black-owned newspaper, the Kansas City Call.
-Her career at the Kansas City Call lasted for 69 years.
+After graduating, Bluford spent a Summer working for The Daily World in Atlanta before returning to Kansas City to take a job at the Black-owned weekly, The American.
 Bluford made weekly newspapers which addressed the unfair treatment of African Americans and the paper fought for racial justice.
-Upon returning to Kansas City, she worked for the Black-owned weekly, The American.
-Chester A Franklin, founder of the Call, contacted Bluford and told her he had an opening for her at his newspaper.
+Chester A. Franklin, founder of the Call, contacted Bluford and told her he had an opening for her at his newspaper.
 She began working for the Kansas City Call in 1932.
-She stayed at the Call for the entirety of her career, rising through the ranks until she was the second editor and publisher of the newspaper.
+She stayed at the Call for the entirety of her 69 year career, rising through the ranks until she was the second editor and publisher of the newspaper.
 After Franklin's death in 1955, Bluford became part-owner with Franklin's widow, Ada Crogman Franklin, and continued to work at the newspaper until her death.

-The Law Suits
+Lawsuits

 In 1939, Bluford applied to the Master of Journalism program at the renowned Missouri School of Journalism in Columbia, Missouri, and her application was originally accepted but once she showed to enroll she was denied because of her race.
 At the time Bluford attempted to enroll, African-American students were expected to attend all-Black Lincoln University in Jefferson City, Missouri, 30 miles away from the Columbia, Missouri, university campus.

-What sparked Ms. Bluford's interest in suing the University of Missouri is the law suit of Lloyd L. Gaines.
-Gaines filed a law suit against the University of Missouri which eventually went to the Supreme Court.
-The Court ruled that the University must allow the acceptance of Black students into the law school.
+What sparked Bluford's interest in suing the University of Missouri is the lawsuit of Lloyd L. Gaines.
+Gaines filed a lawsuit against the University of Missouri which eventually went to the Supreme Court.
+The Court ruled that the university must allow the acceptance of Black students into the law school.

-On October 13, 1939, with the help of Charles Huston of the NAACP, Bluford filed the first of several lawsuits against the University.
+On October 13, 1939, with the help of Charles Huston of the NAACP, Bluford filed the first of several lawsuits against the university.
 Due in part to her association with the NAACP, Bluford was denied admission to the University of Missouri's graduate journalism program.
 MU officials insisted she must enroll in Lincoln University's journalism program, even though Lincoln had no such program.
 By 1941, her case had made it to the Missouri Supreme Court, but she lost.
 Citing low attendance because of World War II, the University of Missouri subsequently closed its graduate journalism program.
 The case prompted the opening of a School of Journalism at Lincoln University.
 After 11 attempts, Bluford never attended the University of Missouri.